marcusbey/nownownowio/codebase.md

 import { useSession } from "next-auth/react";
 import Image from "next/image";
 import Link from "next/link";
-import { useState, useCallback, useEffect, useMemo } from "react";
+import { useState, useCallback, useEffect } from "react";
 import Linkify from "../Linkify";
 import UserAvatar from "../UserAvatar";
 import UserTooltip from "../UserTooltip";